 As an investor, you may ask if an allocation to dividend stocks in your retirement portfolio will help keep up with inflation.

-Stocks do have risks, but that risk is lower in the course of time.
-So if your time frame is years, then adding some less volatile dividend stocks could provide for some needed income to your low yielding income portfolio.
-If I can help you determine if this would be suitable for your situation, please come see me at City State Bank or call me at (515)986-2265 to set up a meeting.
+Stocks do have risks, but that risk is lower over time.
+So if your time frame allows, then adding some less volatile dividend stocks could provide for some needed income to your current low yielding income portfolio.
+If I can help you determine if this would be suitable for your situation, please come see me at City State Bank or call me at (515) 986-2265 to set up a meeting.

 Not FDIC insured, not a bank deposit or product, not guaranteed by bank, may lose value and is subject to investment risk including possible loss of principal.